mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 Web Interface                 http://127.0.0.1:4040
 Forwarding                    tcp://x.tcp.ngrok.io:12345 -> localhost:5432
 ```
-Now you can copy the forowarded address from the above output.
-You are intrested in the `x.tcp.ngrok.io:12345` part.
+Now you can copy the forwarded address from the above output.
+You are interested in the `x.tcp.ngrok.io:12345` part.

 With the address copied, head over to MindsDB GUI.